umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Hotfixes/index.md

 ## [1.
 Deploy hotfix with Git branching](Using-Git/)

 Another way to apply a hotfix to a Live environment on Cloud is to clone down the Development environment and then use Git to push selected changes to the Live environment.
-This guide requires some knowledge about Git, and you should only go with this guide if you feel comfortable working with Git.
+The advantage of using this approach is that your Git history is more accurate and you only work with one local repository.
+It does require some knowledge of how to use Git, using a client can make this a lot easier, and you should only go with this guide if you feel comfortable working with Git

 ![Use Git](images/hotfix-using-git.gif)